 - When formula feeding, be careful to ensure the formula doesn’t get inhaled by the kitten.
 Don’t squeeze the bottle, this will force too much milk into the kitten’s mouth, possibly causing choking or aspiration.

-- The kitten should have his belly facing down (as you can see in the two images above), feeding him on his back (as you would a human baby) poses the risk of the formula being inhaled, which can lead to a lung infection or drowning.
+- The kitten should have his belly facing down (as you can see in the two images above), feeding him on his back (as you would a human baby) poses the risk of the formula being inhaled, which can lead to lung infection or drowning.

 - Do not re-use leftover milk.